Get a FREE heatpump worth £3000, with orders before summer

 be 4 m wide, your pool will have to be 8 cm above the surrounding ground level.

-can be sprayed in with line marker spray.
+area is permanently marked with line marker spray.

-have 2.5 m of clear airspace in front of it and it should not be in an enclosed area.
-This is
+front of it and must not be placed in an enclosed area.
+Obstructed airflow causes cold air

 Booking a delivery date: